Proximity and Visuotactile Point Cloud Fusion for Contact Patches in Extreme Deformation: Introduction

 \section{Introduction}

-Humans are capable of an exceptionally diverse range of manipulation tasks, effortlessly able to pivot from the precise and delicate motion of threading a needle to the forceful whole-body coordination needed to carry another person.
+Humans are capable of an exceptionally diverse range of manipulation tasks, from precisely threading a needle to carrying another person.
+Tactile sensing has been studied with the goal of reproducing human-like manipulation abilities in robots.
+A popular tactile sensor paradigm are visuotactile sensors, which utilize high-resolution cameras to leverage advancements in computer vision techniques \cite{yuan2017gelsight, padmanabha2020omnitact, do2022densetact, lepora2021soft, alspach2019soft, lambeta2020digit}.

-The critical role of human skin and sense of touch in the successful execution of these tasks has long been studied with the goal of reproducing human-like manipulation abilities in robots, motivating the rigorous development of electronic skins and tactile sensors \cite{wang2019tactile, shimonomura2019tactile, shih2020electronic}.
-Although there has been much progress, achieving the scalability, coverage, resolution, and compliance of human skin in tactile sensors for robots remains a challenge.

-Recently, visuotactile sensors \cite{yuan2017gelsight, padmanabha2020omnitact, do2022densetact, lepora2021soft, alspach2019soft, lambeta2020digit} have gained popularity as a tactile sensing strategy due to sensor coverage and resolution that scales with camera field-of-view and pixel count rather than number of sensing elements, as well as compatibility with powerful data processing techniques from computer vision.
-These sensors use a camera to observe a pattern on a deformable surface, which distorts upon contact.
-The images of the pattern distortion can inform contact information, such as shear, force, and object geometry.

-However, despite leveraging a soft surface as the contact interface, visuotactile sensors rely on sensing mechanisms or data processing techniques that lose functionality beyond small deformations, typically less than 1 mm.
-For example, dot tracking and optical flow algorithms used to estimate depth or track motion \cite{du20223d, zhang2018fingervision, li2022continuous, li2023marker} in these sensors are not robust to either occlusions or the large marker displacements that occur during high deformations of soft surfaces.
-Additionally, photometric stereo and frustrated-internal-reflection methods \cite{taylor2022gelslim, tippur2023gelsight360} to estimate depth are heavily dependent on strict lighting conditions that fail when the soft material is highly deformed and too much light is released or the contact area is not evenly illuminated.
-Because these depth estimation methods limit the depth of object penetration, these sensors use a rigid backplate to prevent further deformation.
-This creates a critical challenge for visuotactile sensors by fundamentally restricting how much conformal contact can be made with the object.
+However, despite leveraging a soft surface as the contact interface, most visuotactile sensors rely on data processing techniques that lose functionality beyond small deformations, typically less than 1 mm.
+For example, dot tracking and optical flow algorithms used to estimate depth or track motion \cite{du20223d, zhang2018fingervision, li2022continuous, li2023marker} in these sensors are not robust to either occlusions or the large marker displacements that occur during high deformation.
+This fundamentally restricts how much conformal contact can be made with the object.